-This discovery is important, because it brings us one step closer, to understanding why some people suffer from dry skin and conditions such as eczema.
+This discovery is important because it brings us closer to understanding why some people suffer from dry skin and conditions like eczema.

-Armed with this information, scientists, dermatologists and aestheticians, are now in a much better position to focus on repairing and enhancing the skins barrier function.
+Armed with this information, dermatologists and aestheticians are now in a much better position to focus on repairing and enhancing the skin barrier function.

-If you would like further reading you may enjoy this article, a controlled study on the link between dry skin, allergens and the protein filaggrin.
+If you want further reading, this controlled study (3) found a link between dry skin, allergens, and the protein filaggrin.

 1. Filaggrin failure – from ichthyosis vulgaris to atopic eczema and beyond.